WilliamKyaww/Movie-Recommendations/README.md

 The reason why there are a lot of markdown cells is so that I understand more of why I did what I did.

+Throughout this project, I've adopted a cell-specific import strategy, introducing libraries at the point of use rather than consolidating all imports at the beginning.
+This deliberate choice enhances the educational value of the notebook by clearly demonstrating which libraries are required for each specific functionality, making it easier to understand the dependencies for individual operations.
+As this project serves primarily as an exploration and learning exercise, this approach provides better context for anyone reviewing or learning from the code.

 Technology used:
 vscode
 jupyter notebook